Guidelines for District Staff and Parents Regarding Student Fees, Donations and Fundraising

 - Fees for an optional fingerprinting program for kindergarten or other newly enrolled students, if the fee does not exceed the actual costs associated with the program.
 (Education Code § 32390).

 - Fees for community classes in civic, vocational, literacy, health, homemaking, and technical and general education, not to exceed the cost of maintaining the community classes.
 (Education Code §§ 51810 and 51815).

 - Deposits for band instruments, music, uniforms and other regalia which school band members take on excursions to foreign countries.
 (Education Code § 38120).

-- Charges for eye safety devices, at a price not to exceed the district's actual costs, in specified courses or activities in which students are engaged in, or are observing, an activity or the use of hazardous substances likely to cause injury to the eyes.
-(Education Code § 32033).
+- Charges for eye safety devices for a student to keep, at a price not to exceed the district's actual costs, so long as the school provides them free for use in specified courses or activities in which students are engaged in, or are observing, an activity or the use of hazardous substances likely to cause injury to the eyes.
+(Education Code § 32030-32033).

 As is referenced above, the Supreme Court in Hartzell v.
 Connell stated that “educational opportunities must be provided to all students without regard to their families’ ability or willingness to pay fees or request special waivers.”
 As is also noted above, in 1998 the California Attorney General addressed the issue of donations, and emphasized that the constitutional concerns are alleviated when the raising of private funds is truly voluntarily.